 Full Wave Bridge Rectifier (FWBR)

-A Full Wave Bridge Rectifier is made up of four standard, rectifying, silicone diodes inside a single package.
+A Full Wave Bridge Rectifier is made up of four standard, rectifying, silicon diodes inside a single package.
 Because they're in a single box, they're easier to install in the equipment by the manufacturer, and easier to replace as a single package.
 However, a FWBR is still four, single diodes inside a single box.

 To come up with the rectification needed, I've gone so far as to make my own FWBRs out of four single diodes.
 The four diodes, rather than in a single package like a Full Wave Bridge Rectifier, are also separate on quite a few fire alarm power supplies, or on other power supplies.
 Some manufacturers use four diodes in a bridge configuration, some manufacturers use Full Wave Bridge Rectifiers.

-When the four single rectifying diodes are wired exactly the way that the diode package labeled FWBR is wired, the four diodes
+When the four single rectifying diodes are wired exactly the way that the diode package labeled FWBR is wired, the four diodes are a Full Wave Bridge Rectifier.

 Common Wiring for a Full Wave Bridge Rectifier